-This course will include 4 multiple choice tests.
-Each test will include 50 multiple choice items and be worth 24% of the final grade.
-Content on tests will be based on lecture content and textbook readings.
+This course will include 2 short essay tests.
+Each test will include 5 essay questions and be worth 20% of the final grade.
+Content on tests will be based on lecture content and journal article readings.
 The Final Exam is non-cumulative and will be scheduled by the Registrar's Office at a later date.
 Calculators, cell phones, ipads, computers, books, and notes are not permitted during tests.
 Students must bring pencils, erasers, and their student ID card to each test date.
 Bottled water is also permitted.